bigsnarfdude/SELU_Keras_Tutorial/README.md

 This paper introduces new methods to significantly increase NN effectiveness using three design choices:

 1. By using a new activation function called SELU.
-2. By using specific initialization technique to the weights (lecun_normal).
+2. By using weight initialization technique (lecun_normal).
 3. By using a new Dropout function called AlphaDropout (set to a default value around 0.1).
 ```